 All the prices in the trail are in Nepalese Rupees (NPR).
 Food and drinks outside your package, hot showers, Wi-Fi, snacks, additional drinks, and tips are all to be paid in cash.
 Sort this out before you head up.

-In Kathmandu, You can find ATMs especially in the Thamel region.
+In Kathmandu, you can find ATMs, especially in the Thamel region.
 One at Lukla, too, but not to be reckoned on.
 There is a withdrawal limit on the different machines, and each transaction attracts approximately USD 5 on top of what your home bank charges.

-Allow a withdrawal in Kathmandu that will sustain your entire trek budget and also a small additional amount in case of unforeseen expenses.
+Allow a withdrawal in Kathmandu that will sustain your entire trek budget, and also a small additional amount in case of unforeseen expenses.
 The last thing you want is to run out of cash in a village above 4,000 meters; it is a stressful event and very avoidable.

 Visa